tensorflow/compression/docs/api_docs/python/tfc/ContinuousBatchedEntropyModel.md

 Quantizes a floating-point bottleneck tensor.

-The tensor is rounded to integer values potentially shifted by offsets (if `self.non_integer_offsets==True`).
-These offsets depend on `self.prior`.
-For instance, for a Gaussian distribution, the returned values would be rounded to the location of the mode of the distribution plus or minus an integer.
+The tensor is rounded to integer values potentially shifted by offsets (if `self.quantization_offset is not None`).
+These offsets can depend on `self.prior`.
+For instance, for a Gaussian distribution, when `self.offset_heuristic == True`, the returned values would be rounded to the location of the mode of the distribution plus or minus an integer.

 The gradient of this rounding operation is overridden with the identity